mickfuzz/phd4/chapters/2022-4-3-Methodology.md

 - MECHANICS: What actions take place in the game.
 What are the verbs involved?
 - RULES: What can or can’t you do in the game?
 What defines boundaries?
 Does play happen in real time or do you take turns?

+A blend of the two gave the following staring coding scheme in terms of activities related directly to adding features or altering the game.